Keefe Bruyette lifts Deutsche Bank Aktiengesellschaft [DB] price estimate. Who else is bullish?

-Deutsche Bank Aktiengesellschaft [NYSE: DB] loss -1.37% on the last trading session, reaching $13.00 price per share at the time.
-The company report on June 7, 2021 that DirectBooks Welcomes Scotiabank, Rabo Securities and Huntington Capital Markets.
+Deutsche Bank Aktiengesellschaft [NYSE: DB] gained 0.15% on the last trading session, reaching $13.11 price per share at the time.
+The company report on June 24, 2021 that Deutsche Bank Appointed as Depositary Bank for the Sponsored American Depositary Receipt Program of Full Truck Alliance Co.
+Ltd.

 Here is what top equities market gurus are saying about Deutsche Bank Aktiengesellschaft [DB]: